turbolytics/latte/docs/usecases/PROM_SLO_LONG_TERM_STORAGE.md

 <diagram>

 The signals collector will:
-- Scrape prometheus API daily for daily SLO data,
+- Scrape prometheus API daily for yesterday's data
 - Transform the prometheus API response using duckdb sql
 - Sink the aggregate data to the configured datastores (kakfa, file audit, vector/HTTP, etc)